friedger/info_tokens/docs/how_to_buy/btc-alpha.md

 1. **List of all markets** You can type TFT to easily find the TFT market.

-2. **Central part of the screen shows price charts and market movements** Please read more about [candlestick chart](https://www.investopedia.com/terms/c/candlestick.asp) if you want to understand better how to read the chart.
+2. **The central part of the screen shows price charts and market movements** Please read more about [candlestick chart](https://www.investopedia.com/terms/c/candlestick.asp) if you want to understand better how to read the chart.

 3. **Chat, Twitter & Wallets section** You can change between the three by clicking on a top panel.

-4. **List of all sell orders currently available on the market** Please note that price is set in BTC if you select BTC market.
+4. **List of all sell orders currently available on the market** Please note that price is set in BTC if you select the BTC market.

-5. **Window where you can put your buy order** Here you set amount, price, and click **Buy**.
+5. **The window where you can put your buy order** Here you set the amount, price, and click **Buy**.
 You can automatically pre-populate the field by clicking on a specific SELL order.
-Order will be executed automatically as soon as it will match corresponding sell order.
+The order will be executed automatically as soon as it will match the corresponding sell order.

-6. **Window where you can put your sell order** You set amount, price, and click **Sell**.
+6. **The Window where you can put your sell order** Here you set the amount, price, and click **Sell**.
 You can automatically pre-populate the field by clicking on a specific BUY order.
-Order will be executed automatically as soon as it will match corresponding buy order.
+The order will be executed automatically as soon as it will match the corresponding buy order.

-7. **List of all buy orders currently available on the market** Please note that price is set in BTC if you select BTC market.
+7. **List of all buy orders currently available on the market** Please note that price is set in BTC if you select the BTC market.

 8. **List of your active orders** If your order will not be matched and executed immediately, it will be visible in this section.
 You can cancel your standing orders at any time.

-9. **List of all recent deals on the market with their price, size and date**
+9. **List of all recent deals on the market with their price, size, and date**

 <a id='buy-tft'></a>